rajimuth/School_District_Analysis/README.md

 <img width="569" alt="image" src="https://user-images.githubusercontent.com/94877067/150443148-5ad3d7f3-07cd-4b78-9617-74f03f0c0c43.png">

 #### Effect of change in district summary:
-The District summary results were not afffected by the changes.
+The District summary results was not afffected by the changes.
 The changes applied was only for the ninth grade Math and Reading scores in Thomas High school.
 This shows that the ninth grade scores from Thomas high school did not have any impact on the overall numbers of math and reading scores from all the high schools.

 ### Per School Summary
 ##### Per School Summary results before Changes: